 Karin Wang is Woman of the Year

-programs and communications at the Asian Pacific American Legal Center, has been named 2011 Woman of the Year for California's 49th Assembly District.
+Karin Wang, vice president of programs and communications at the Asian Pacific American Legal Center, has been named 2011 Woman of the Year for California's 49th Assembly District.
+Assemblymember Mike Eng selected Wang for the recognition.